 I spend the next ten minutes reflecting upon the experience and collecting myself in my car before pulling away to head home.

 In hindsight, the experience left me feeling apprehensive and uneasy.
-It turns out that Pink Cookies is alright, but not a good pick for my day-to-day use.
-I have a toddler at home and that particular strain hits a bit harder than is comfortable.
+It turned out that the flower I bought was acceptable but not a good pick for my day-to-day use.
+I have a toddler at home and that particular strain hits a bit harder than I want.

 Save for specific products, which can be delivered after a couple of days, that dispensary is off of my shopping list.
-There are a couple of others that have fewer product choices (arguably worse quality) but the consumer experience is welcoming.
+There are a couple of others that have fewer product choices but the dispensary experience is welcoming.

 Improving the Experience